b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ##### Tasks

-- Implement a 'delete' button in any of the posts belonging to user
+- DONE Implement a 'delete' button in any of the posts belonging to user
-- Implement deletePost logic to remove post from database
+- DONE Implement deletePost logic to remove post from database
-- Implement a modal window to ask the user if he/she really want to delete the post (two buttons: delete, cancel)
+- DONE Implement a modal window to ask the user if he/she really want to delete the post (two buttons: delete, cancel)
-- Add a call to refresh the posts list after deleting one post
+- DONE Add a call to refresh the posts list after deleting one post

 #### Toggle a like in post and toggle save post